eldoy/susana/README.md

 The language translations are found in `config/locales`.
 Just add your file and it will be automatically loaded.
 Emails, routes and sitemap supports translations out of the box.
 For the routes, just add your two-character language, i.e. `/no`, `/es`, `/ru`, in front of the path.
 The sitemap entries can be added in `lib/susana/sitemap.rb`.
 Have a look at the sitemap section in `config/boot.rb` for options.

 ### Database
 MongoDB is ready to use out of the box as long as you have mongod running on localhost.
 The `config/database.yml` lets you specify the connection.
-The [Easymongo client](https://github.com/fugroup/easymongo) is already integrated and connects automatically.
+The [Mongocore client](https://github.com/fugroup/mongocore) is already integrated and connects automatically.
 Using a database has never been this easy.

 ### Email
 Mail is sent via [Mailgun](https://mailgun.com) using our client.
 Set up your `mailgun_api_url` in `settings.yml` and you are ready to send emails.
 Your email templates are found in `app/views/mail` and also includes layout and support for translations.
 Mails are sent in the background in a separate thread.